-We’re probably the worst people to offer advice about gelato, because our experience is essentially that we have never had a bad scoop in Florence–but Gelateria Edoardo wins points for creative flavors (cinnamon gelato, omg), and Gelateria Della Passera wins points for being creamy, delicious and cheap–just two Euros for a cone with two scoops!
+We’re probably the worst people to offer advice about gelato, because our experience is essentially that we have never had a bad scoop in Florence–but Gelateria Edoardo wins points for creative flavors (cinnamon gelato, omg), My Sugar is so delicious we’re dreaming of it months later, and Gelateria Della Passera wins points for being creamy, delicious and cheap–just two Euros for a cone with two scoops!

 When pricing out a single scoop of gelato in a cone (and get the cone–people who get cups are mysteries to us), 3 euros is fair but a bit inflated for tourists, 2-2.5 euros is good, and anything above 3 euros is to be scoffed at and avoided.

 These crisp almond biscuits remind me of what we think of as biscotti in the USA, but the secret to enjoying them is all Tuscany: served as a dessert, cantucci cookies are dipped into sweet wine (traditionally Vin Santo) and eaten once the wine has soaked into the cookies, softening them.